 Information on Private Sector Rents across 18 Broad Rental Market areas in Scotland.

-These statistics are largely based on market-level advertised new let rents and do not represent changes in rents for existing tenants.
+Note that these statistics are largely based on advertised rents and do not represent changes in rents for existing tenants.

 Social Tenants in Scotland